Hygge A La Canadienne

 Okay, let’s summarize.

-• It is up to each of us to choose the lifestyle.
+present in our lives, we just call them differently. - It is up to each of us to choose the lifestyle.
 The more you feel being present in the moment and enjoy it, the happier you are.
 In 2017 Canada was ranked #7 among the happiest countries in the world, good job!

 There is always room for improvement.
 Let’s check what helps the Danes stay happy, even though Denmark is not the happiest country in the world anymore (it dropped to the second place in 2017).
 Stay tuned.